"The best way to predict the future is to design it.” Buckminster Fuller

 4. Transparency and understanding: Communicate openly about how your product works, its benefits, and any potential risks, ensuring marketing claims are evidence-based and verifiable.

-More information relating to how to consider sustainability in tech design is found in the environmental effect section of the toolkit.
+More information relating to how to consider sustainability in tech design is found in the environmental impact section of the toolkit.

 With these topics in mind, here are some suggestions of first steps.